 - 1.)
 Support new legislation permitting local school boards to set the opening day of school in accordance with the consensus of the local community.
 (2005, revised 2010) - 2.)
-Alternatively, revise current law to include the following important reasons for opening school prior to Labor Day: "additional effective instruction to students prior to assessments of academic achievement, the provision of appropriate summer remediation programs for students, and increased professional development opportunities for staff."
+Alternatively, revise current law to include the following important reasons for opening school prior to Labor Day: -additional effective instruction to students prior to assessments of academic achievement, the provision of appropriate summer remediation programs for students, and increased professional development opportunities for staff.
 (2006; revised 2010)

-Rationale: The Code of Virginia mandates that schools open after Labor Day although over half of the school divisions received waivers to open as much as three weeks earlier and as a result FCPS students have less classroom time before the State requires SOL exams.
-Repeal of the "King's Dominion" law would allow setting the school calendar to allow additional instruction prior to assessments of academic achievement, extended-year calendar options, and provision of stronger summer programs for student remediation and professional development. (revised 2009)
+Rationale: The Code of Virginia mandates that schools open after Labor Day, although over half of the school divisions received waivers to open as much as three weeks earlier, and as a result FCPS students have less classroom time before the State requires SOL exams.
+Repeal of the "King's Dominion" law would allow setting the school calendar to allow additional instruction prior to assessments of academic achievement, would permit students taking both high school and college courses to start at the same time as local colleges, and would allow the provision of stronger summer programs for student remediation and professional development. (revised 2009, 2011)